Philam18/nodejs-slack-bot/README.md

 (The OWM-API docs also provide great information on how to further use the API).

 ### Setting up the envrionment variables
-After you've cloned the repository and installed your dependencies, your keys must also be placed into environment variables.
+After the repository has been cloned, NodeJS and npm updated, and dependency modules installed, the last step is to place your secret keys into the environment variables.
-Create a new file `.env` and put the following lines of code inside:
+Create a new file `.env` and add the following lines of text:
 ```
 SLACK_BOT_TOKEN=<SECRET KEY HERE>
 OWM_API_KEY=<OWM API KEY GOES HERE>
 ```

-### Running
-After setting up the environment variables you can proceed to start the bot with `nodeapp.js`
+You can proceed to proceed to start the application with `node app.js`

 ## Usage
 There are two main ways to interact with the bot: either through